 Browse locally before looking nationally.
 Feed and tack shops often advertise, and if you ask, many horse people know who in the area is selling what.
 Most importantly, it is easier for you to make multiple visits before purchasing.
 You are not arriving with a travel-wearied head feeling like ‘I have to make a decision now’.

 Finally – don’t be afraid of being taken by surprise.
 The horse may not be the colour, height or breed you envisioned, but if its qualities match what you are looking for, it might be your perfect match!

 Further useful information and documents

 If you are buying (or selling) a horse, we recommend that you use a horse sale agreement.
 We have a choice of three depending on the value of the horse and whether you are the buyer or the seller.
-See our agreement for the buyer as a starting place.
+See horse sale agreement tailored for the buyer as a starting place.